queryluke/masseffect-5e-data/data/traits/hunter-mode.md

 <br>

-This effect lasts 1 min.
+This effect lasts 1 minute.
 You can only use Hunter Mode once per long rest.

 At 11th level, you gain an additional benefit based on your class: